 Hermione's face wore a look of innocence.
 "What thing?
 This?"
 With that, she lightly chewed her lower lip, mesmerizing Harry.

-He didn't even realize he was leaning in for another kiss, when he encountered Hermione's raised hand rather than her soft lips.
+He didn't even realize he was leaning in for another kiss, when he encountered Hermione's raised hand rather than her soft, velvety lips.
 Harry murmured against her palm, "Not fair."

 Harry shrugged nonchalantly.
 "If there are wizards here, you would think that our little spells would have brought them running."

 Hermione nodded in consideration.
 "Maybe.
 But there could be reasons.
-Magic might not be as tightly strictured here as back home.
+Magic might not have as tight of strictures here as back home.
 The spells we did might not have set off any magic detectors.
 The fact the spells were simple and appropriate for the circumstances since its dark and snowing, requir-"

 Harry held up his hands in surrender.
 "Okay, okay.
 I give up.
 Lets get a newspaper and get out of this cold."